HerveAbdi/data4PCCAR/README.md

 subset the grand contigency table by gender (women vs men) and by levels (Bachelor, Master, and Ph.D.).
 To  be used to illustrate CA, and PTCA, and variations of these methods.

+### mentalImageryOSIQ

+A data set storing the (simulated) results of 2,100 participants answering a Likert scale like questionnaire comprising 30 questions about mental imagery
+(called the Object-Spatial Imagery Questionnaire: OSIQ).
+Half of the questions concern mental imagery for object and the other half ot the questions concern mental imagery for spatial locations.

 ### sixFaces

 The (230 by 240 = 55,200 pixels) pictures of six faces (3 men and 3 women).
 To be used to illustrate PCA or PLS on images.